MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-reservations.md

 >[!NOTE]
 >The reservation hierarchy describes the sequence of dimensions that must be specified when reservations are made.
 It works in the same way that the index hierarchy works for on-hand queries.
 But it is used independent to let users specify dimensions details to make more precise reservations.

->Your soft reservation hierarchy should contain `SiteId` and `LocationId` as components, because they construct the partition configuration of IV.
+>Your soft reservation hierarchy should contain `SiteId` and `LocationId` as components, because they construct the partition configuration of Inventory Visibility.

 For more information about how to configure reservations, see [Reservation configuration](inventory-visibility-configuration.md#reservation-configuration).